goodarzilab/SwitchFinder/README.md

 ```
 Then, install the required external software:
 - RNApathfinder
-	- Download the RNApathfinder software from [here](http://bioinformatics.bc.edu/clotelab/RNApathfinder/srcTABU.tgz) to a specified folder
+	- Download the RNApathfinder software from this repo to a specified folder ([RNAPathFinder.tar](https://github.com/goodarzilab/SwitchFinder/blob/main/RNAPathFinder.tar)).
+Please cite I. Dotú, W.A.
+Lorenz, P. Van Hentenryck, P. Clote.
+Nucleic Acids Res.
+2010 Mar 1;38(5):1711-22.
-	- unpack the archive with the command `tar -zxf srcTABU.tgz`
+	- unpack the archive with the command `tar -xf RNAPathFinder.tar`
+ 	- compile as a standard C software
-	- pass the address of this folder as an argument to SwitchFinder scripts
+	- pass the address of this folder (titled srcTABU) as an argument to SwitchFinder scripts
 - RNAstructure
 	- Download the RNAstructure software from [here](http://rna.urmc.rochester.edu/Releases/current/RNAstructureForLinux.tgz) or [here](https://rna.urmc.rochester.edu/RNAstructure.html)
 	- unpack the archive with the command `tar -zxf RNAstructureForLinux.tgz`